J. Safra Sarasin

-The Bank J. Safra Sarasin Ltd (previously named "Bank Sarasin & Co.
-Ltd", until 2013) is a Swiss private bank, founded in 1841 and headquartered in Basel.
+J. Safra Sarasin (formerly Bank Sarasin & Co.
+Ltd) is a Swiss private bank, founded in 1841 and headquartered in Basel, Switzerland.
 It is currently owned by the Brazilian J. Safra Group, and was formed in its present state in 2013, when Safra Group acquired Bank Sarasin & Co.
 Ltd, merging it with its Bank Jacob Safra Switzerland subsidiary.

-Business

 J. Safra Sarasin performs investment advice and asset management for private and institutional clients, as well as investment funds.
 It offers further services in investment, corporate finance and financial analysis.

-In addition to its headquarters in Basel, the J. Safra Sarasin Group has offices in Bern, Geneva, Lugano, Lucerne, Zurich, Doha, Dubai, Dublin, Frankfurt, Gibraltar, Guernsey, Hamburg, Hanover, Hong Kong, London, Luxembourg, Monaco, Munich, Nassau, Panama, Poznan, Singapore, Stuttgart and Warsaw.

-The company was formerly listed on the SIX Swiss Exchange from 1987 to 2013.
+The company was formerly listed on the SIX Swiss Exchange from 1987 to 2013 before it was acquired by Safra Group.